nod-ai/SHARK-TestSuite/iree_tests/README.md

 ## Available test suites

+### Simple tests

+These are hand-authored tests demonstratating simple features about how the tools and test suite work.

 ### ONNX test suite

 The ONNX test suite is a conversion of the upstream test suite from